Tajai: Biography

 Massey is a father of two.
 He speaks English, Spanish, and Swahili.

 Musical career

 Souls of Mischief

 In elementary school, Tajai met fellow Souls of Mischief member A-Plus, and the duo began their nascent rap careers.
 Tajai eventually introduced A-Plus to future Souls of Mischief members Phesto and Opio, and the group formed in high school before releasing their debut album, 93 'til Infinity on Jive Records in 1993.

 Hieroglyphics

-After Tajai and the Souls of Mischief were dropped by Jive, the group was incorporated into the Hieroglyphics in 1995, at the urging of Del tha Funkee Homosapien.

 Tajai has contributed to all six Souls of Mischief albums, as well as the three Hieroglyphics studio albums.
 He has also produced or performed on solo projects of various Hieroglyphics' members.

 SupremeEx

 In 1999, Tajai and the Hieroglyphics' then-webmaster StinkE, formed the conceptual group SupremeEx, which released an enhanced CD, Projecto: 2501, and in 2005, released the album Nuntype.

 Crudo

 Tajai is also a member of Crudo, a new project featuring Mike Patton and Dan the Automator, who made their live debut in 2008.